 This activity is vital to our planet as it helps Earth to maintain balance.
 If the rotation rate of the moon and Earth are even slightly different, then we could see the entire surface of the moon.
 However, the tidal locking between Earth and the moon is present since the beginning of the known history.

 The detailed explanation for this phenomenon is called tidal friction, wherein gravity is the major contributor to its effects.
 The Earth and Moon exert a gravitational force, and this mutual force causes tidal bulges to each body.
 One bulge faces towards the other entity, and the other bulge faces in the opposite direction.
 Throughout the years, they siphon energy away from the rotational momentum of both bodies, which produces a breaking-effect.

 Since that the Earth on the moon has a considerably higher gravitational force than that of Moon on Earth – about six times, the moon experiences a more significant breaking-effect.
 The Earth attracts the moon towards it while it tries to go on a straight line.

 Initially, the rotation speed of the moon is much faster – this is from millions of years ago.
 Over time, the moon’s rotation has gradually slowed until the rate of rotation matches the speed at which the tidal bulges move around the body; that has tidal locking.

 Today, we can find the tidal bulges at a fixed position to the rotation of the moon, forming a sort of equilibrium.
 Now the moon is locked into this period, with the same hemisphere always turned towards Earth.

-Even though we should only be able to see half of the surface according to this theory, we get to see 59%, as said earlier.
-This discrepancy is because the moon orbits around Earth in an elliptical trajectory rather than a perfectly circular one, and it creates differences in angular and linear velocities.
+Even though we should only be able to see half of the surface according to this theory, we get to see 59%, as mentioned earlier.
+This discrepancy is because of the moon orbits around Earth in an elliptical trajectory rather than a perfectly circular one, and it creates differences in angular and linear velocities.